Skip to footer content

 3. Add page numbers to the HTML footer.

-5. Save a PDF file to your computer.
+5. Save the PDF file to your computer.

 What is IronPDF

-IronPDF is a robust PDF .NET Framework that developers use to produce, view, and edit PDFs with ease.
+IronPDF is a robust PDF .NET Framework that developers use to easily create, view, and edit PDFs.
 IronPDF is a sophisticated tool that runs on a chromium engine internally.
-It can convert HTML5, JavaScript, CSS, and picture files to PDF, add custom Headers and Footers, and produce PDFs precisely as they appear in a browser.
+It can convert HTML5, JavaScript, CSS, and image files to PDF, add custom Headers and Footers, and produce PDFs precisely as they appear in a browser.
 Many online and net formats, including HTML, ASPX, Razor View, and MVC, are supported by IronPDF.

 IronPDF Features

-• utilizing .NET C# code to create, read, and simply edit PDF files.
+• Utilizing .NET C# code to create, read, and easily edit PDF files.

-• The process of creating PDFs from a website URL link while managing User-Agents, Proxies, Cookies, HTTP headers, and form variables to enable login using HTML login forms.
+• Creating PDFs from a website URL link while managing User-Agents, Proxies, Cookies, HTTP headers, and form variables to enable login using HTML login forms.

-• Including elements of a PDF: table, text, photos, bookmarks, watermarks, headers, footers, and others.
+• Including elements in a PDF: table, text, images, bookmarks, watermarks, headers, footers, and more.

-• ability to separate and combine pages of numerous PDF documents with ease.
+• Ability to split and combine pages from multiple PDF documents with ease.

 Installing IronPDF